 - We are not responsible for items that are lost, misplaced, stolen, or broken at school or on the bus. - Students should not bring large sums of money to school.
 The school is not responsible if students bring money that gets lost or stolen. - Please do not let your child bring toys to school unless permission is given by their teacher.
-Children cannot bring soccer balls, basketballs, footballs, or other types of playground equipment to school. - Students cannot bring trading cards of any kind to school.
-Trading cards brought to school will be confiscated. - At no time should students bring toy guns to school.
+Children cannot bring soccer balls, basketballs, footballs, or other types of playground equipment to school. - At no time should students bring toy guns to school.
 Bringing a toy gun to school will result in immediate consequences up to and including expulsion. - Students cannot deface property while at school.
 This includes tearing, cutting or damaging things that belong to them or to the school.